Meendum Oru Kaathal Kathai: Production

 Meendum Oru Kaathal Kathai marked the directorial debut of Pratap Pothen.
 He said that he "could find no lead actor for it, so I did it myself."
 Pratap portrayed negative roles in Telugu films in order to raise funds for the film.
 The script was co-written by Somasundareshwar.
 He recalled that during the sets of Panneer Pushpangal (1981), Pratap promised him that he would direct a film based on his script.
 The cinematography was handled by P. C. Sreeram.
 The film was launched at Prasad Studios in 1982 along with song recording.
 The film was shot over the period of a year.
 Ronnie Patel, a part of Madras Players crew, made his screen debut with this film.
-During the film's production, Pratap and Radhika fell in love and married; however they got divorced in 1986.
+During the film's production, Pratap and Radikaa fell in love and married; however they got divorced in 1986.
 The filming was primarily held at Porthi near Ooty.

 Soundtrack

 The soundtrack was composed by Ilaiyaraaja and the lyrics were written by Gangai Amaran.